This fall, ditch the canned puree and make my easy homemade pumpkin puree from scratch. Use it to make a multitude of recipes.

 Usage Suggestions

-This homemade pumpkin puree is super versatile and can be used in a multitude of ways.
+This homemade pumpkin puree is versatile and can be used in many ways.

-I like to use it to make soups like Pumpkin Apple Soup, Pumpkin Curry Soup, or Thai Pumpkin Noodle Soup.
+I like to use it to make soups like Pumpkin Apple Soup, Thai Pumpkin Curry Soup.

 Storage Suggestions